AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ## Integrating the Normalization into NNetwork

 The previous section described the normalization functionality.
 Currently, it is disconnected from the class `NNetwork`.
+Integrating the normalization in our neural network is the natural next step.
 The method `train:nbEpoch:` can be redefined as follow:

 ```Smalltalk
 NNetwork>>train: train nbEpoch: nbEpoch